GabrieleNunez/request-group/readme.md

 // File: cheerio_request.ts

-import { BaseWebRequest, Request } from 'request-manager';
+import { BaseWebRequest, Request } from 'request-group';
 import * as cheerio from 'cheerio';
 import * as moment from 'moment';
 import * as URL from 'url';